MicrosoftDocs/powerbi-docs/powerbi-docs/service-create-distribute-apps.md

      ![App navigation](media/service-create-distribute-apps/power-bi-apps-navigation.png)

-5. On **Permission**, decide who has access to the app, and what they can do with it.
+5. On **Permissions**, decide who has access to the app, and what they can do with it.
     - In [classic workspaces](service-create-workspaces.md): everyone in your organization, specific people, or Azure Active Directory (AAD) security groups.
     - In the [new experience workspaces](service-create-the-new-workspaces.md): specific people, AAD security groups and distribution lists, and Office 365 Groups.
 All workspace users are automatically given access to the app for the workspace.
-    - You can allow app users to connec to the app's underlying datasets using the Build permission.
-These datasets will appear in dataset serch experiences.
+    - You can allow app users to connect to the app's underlying datasets using the Build permission.
+These datasets will appear in dataset search experiences.
     - You can allow app users to make a copy of reports in this app to their My workspace.

 >[!IMPORTANT]